Organizer

 You’re on a budget

-If the Alienware m18 has you considering other options, here are two more laptops to consider...
+If the Dell XPS 15 (2023) has you considering other options, here are two more laptops to consider...

-• I tested it using both benchmark tests and video game benchmarks
+• I tested it using a variety of productivity applications and video games

 • I stress-tested the battery using the TechRadar movie test

-First, I tested the general weight and portability of the Alienware m18 by carrying it around in a laptop bag for a day.
-After I set it up, I ran several CPU and GPU benchmarks to thoroughly test out the graphics card's performance and how much it affected processing performance.
-Finally, I used a variety of programs and applications to test out both battery life and general performance during work-like conditions, as well as gaming benchmarks to test the RTX 4090 GPU.
+First, I tested the general weight and portability of the Dell XPS 15 (2023) by carrying it around in a laptop bag.
+After I set it up, I ran several benchmarks to thoroughly test out the processor and graphics card.
+Finally, I used a variety of programs and applications to test out both battery life and general performance during work-like conditions.

 I've tested plenty of gaming PCs and laptops, making me more than qualified to understand benchmark test results and how to properly stress test machines to see how well they perform as a work machine.